DavidHuie/tulum/README.md

 encryption.

 Tulum's provides sane defaults for most users.
-In terms of cryptography, Tulum offers 256-bits of security by using AES-256-CTR, HMAC-SHA3-512, and HKDF-SHA3-512.
+In terms of cryptography, Tulum offers 256-bits of security by encrypting using AES-256-CTR, keyed BLAKE2b-512 as a MAC, and HKDF-BLAKE2b-512 for key derivation.
 These cryptography modes provide authenticated encryption, where decryption fails if an adversary modifies the encrypted data.
 Additionally, Tulum always generates a new key for each encryption operation, preventing key reuse.
 Tulum uses stdin and stdout for IO operations, allowing the user to extend Tulum with other Unix CLI tools.

 ## Background